27 Popular Foods in Argentina You Have to Try

 Gluttonous dulce de leche is possibly the most famous food in Argentina after red meat.

-Dulce de Leche
+20. Dulce de Leche

 You cannot visit Argentina and not try dulce de leche.
 Seriously, you couldn’t even if you tried.
-It is literally on EVERYTHING sweet.
+It is literally on everything sweet.

+My favorite way to eat dulce de leche is with flan.
 Restaurants always offer the option of paying a little extra for you to have a generous dollop of dulce de leche and/or cream with your flan.
 Do it.

 In fact, here’s my family’s traditional Argentina flan mixto recipe, complete with dulce de leche!